Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

     void handleAffiliateIdentifier() {
         insertAffiliateSdk.returnInsertAffiliateIdentifier().then((value) {
             if (value != null && value.isNotEmpty) {
-                Purchases.logIn(affiliateId); // Log in to RevenueCat with affiliate ID }
+                Purchases.logIn(value); // Log in to RevenueCat with affiliate ID }
         });
     }